The healthcare and health insurance system in the United States is fundamentally flawed!

 People don't take care of themselves.
 A large percentage of congestive heart issues and diabetes is lifestyle-generated.
 Don't believe me?
 Just look at grocery carts the next time you are in a grocery store.

-The food industry, the agricultural industry, and the livestock industry promotes unhealthful foods that are quick to manufacture and are optimized for maximum shelf life.
+The food industry, the agricultural industry, and the livestock industry all promote unhealthful foods that are quick to manufacture and are optimized for maximum shelf life.
 These are the highly-processed oils, from which the nourishment has been removed.
-These are the cows, pigs, and chickens raised in crowded conditions and fed antibiotics to compensate.
+These are the cows, pigs, and chickens raised in crowded conditions and fed antibiotics just to keep them alive.
 These are all the foods full of preservatives.
 Further, higher quality and organic foods are priced out of the reach of lower income folks.

 The restaurant industry promotes high fat, high salt, and high sugar foods and excessive portions sizes.